bbusn/fat32/README.md

 ## Create an image for testing

-*We first need to create a fat32 test image*
+We first need to create a fat32 test image in order to be able to use our library on it

 **Linux**